stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 the wholesome air of heaven.
 You know now--what I told you--you know why such an entity can't be allowed on earth.
 It won't be murder--Surama isn't human--if you're as pious as you used to be, James, I shan't have to urge you.
-Remember the old text--&lsquo;Thou shalt not suffer a witch to live'--or something of the sort.
+Remember the old text--"Thou shalt not suffer a witch to live'--or something of the sort.

      "Burn him, James!
 Don't let him chuckle again over the torture of mortal flesh!
 I say,   burn him  --the Nemesis of Flame--that's all that